seyonechithrananda/ncov-ligand-protein/README.md

 # ncov-ligand-protein
-ncov-ligand-protein: A collection of models trained for predicting activity across molecular assays for the 3clpro protease in SARS-CoV-2.
+ncov-ligand-protein: A collection of models (Graph Attention Networks, Graph Convolutional Networks, Message Parsing Neural Networks, Random Forest Classifiers) trained for predicting activity across molecular assays for the 3clpro protease in SARS-CoV-2.

-The repo currently consists primarily of Random Forest models trained and evaluated on molecular assays for the 3cl-pro protease of SARS-CoV-1, which is believed to be highly homologous to the 3cl-pro protease in SARS-CoV-2 (96% structural similarity).
-The models are trained on Morgan fingerprints of molecular assays provided by the MIT J-Clinic (https://www.aicures.mit.edu/data).
+The repo currently consists primarily of graph-based models trained on molecular assays for the 3cl-pro protease of SARS-CoV-1, which is believed to be highly homologous to the 3cl-pro protease in SARS-CoV-2 (96% structural similarity).
+Model performance is consistently evaluated on predicting inhibition for SARS-COv-2.
+The models are trained on molecular 3CLpro inhibition assays provided by the MIT J-Clinic (https://www.aicures.mit.edu/data).

-Todo:
-- Start work on graph model-based approaches.
-- Apply DeepChem hyperparameter optimization to Random Forests
-- Developing some kind of protein crystal-structure representation (this will probably be hard to achieve without calculating free binding energies of molecule confirmations, so its TBD).
-- Possible future approach: XGBoost gradient boosting trees.
+Models are a work in progress, and are not recommended for using in a clinical setting.